-One of the most striking features of this watch is the elegantly shaped hands.
+One of the most striking features of this watch is its elegantly shaped hands.
 The hour hand has an elongated spade shape while the minute's hand has an oblong hourglass shape.
-The second's hand is slender and has a Glashutte Original logo as a counterweight on the other end.
-The same hands design combination can be found in the Glashutte Original Senator Excellence Perpetual Calendar.
+The second hand is slender and has a Glashutte Original logo as a counterweight on the other end.
+The same hand design combination can be found in the Glashutte Original Senator Excellence Perpetual Calendar.

-This watch is powered by an in-house Glashütte Original caliber 100-03 movement which beats at 28,800 VpH, contains 51 jewels and has a power reserve of about 55 hours on a full wind.
+This watch is powered by an in-house Glashütte Original caliber 100-03 movement which beats at 28,800 VpH, contains 51 jewels, and has a power reserve of about 55 hours when fully wound.

 As with just about every Glashutte caliber you can expect some impressive craftsmanship and skilled finishing on the movement which you can see through the transparent sapphire crystal case back.
 The rotor that provides the bi-directional automatic winding has a skeletonized emblem with the letter G back-to-back in gold.
 There is also a weighted 21kt gold strip at the edge of the rotor which is beautifully finished with striped finishing which can also be found on the 3-quarter plate.
 Below is a photo of the 100-03 caliber as seen through the sapphire crystal transparent case back of the stainless steel model # 100-03-32-42-04.
 Pay attention to how the striped finishing causes light to refract off the movement and light it up.
 It really adds to the magnificence of the caliber.